✨Simple. Homemade. Family Approved✨

 Namkeen Lassi is a traditional yogurt-based drink from Punjab (India & Pakistan).
 Unlike sweet lassi, this version is salty, tangy, and lightly spiced.

-Why You Will Love This Recipe
+Why You’ll Love This Recipe

-- Ready in just 5 minutes
+- Ready in 5 minutes — four ingredients, no cooking, no prep work.

 Namkeen Lassi Ingredients List